-If the hire is not paid on time, the charterer is in breach of the contract and the shipowner has a case for withdrawing the vessel from the charterer’s service.
+If the Ship Hire is not paid on time, the Charterer is in breach of the contract and the shipowner has a case for withdrawing the vessel from the charterer’s service.
 However, the shipowner has to show that the charterer consistently paid late and that he or she had been consistently warned that the owner was contemplating withdrawal.

 Where a ship is off-hire on the day that the payment of hire is due, the charterer is not obliged to pay until the ship comes on hire again.

-In The Laconia (1977), the payment was due by 3:00 p.m. on a Sunday.
+In The Laconia (1977) Case, the payment was due by 3:00 p.m. on a Sunday.
 On the Monday morning at opening banking hours, it had still not been received by the owner’s bank.
 Thus payment had been made late.
-A late payment does not have to be deliberate and may occur be-cause of a variety of reasons, from an oversight in the charterer’s office to a banking error, and Clause 9(a) of the Shelltime charter party specifies that charterers have seven days to make good the payment after receiving notice from the owners that payment is late.
+A late payment does not have to be deliberate and may occur because of a variety of reasons, from an oversight in the charterer’s office to a Banking Error, and Clause 9(a) of the Shelltime charter party specifies that charterers have seven days to make good the payment after receiving notice from the owners that payment is late.